superlinked/VectorHub/docs/articles/semantic_search_news.md

 ![microsoft acquires linkedin](../assets/use_cases/semantic_search_news/microsoft_acquires_linkedin.png)

-The first result is about the deal, others are related to some aspect of the query.
-Let's try upweighting recency to see if other, more recent, big acquisitions are surfaced.
+The first result is about the deal.
+Other results are related to some aspect of the query.
+Let's try upweighting recency to see we can surface other, more recent, big acquisitions.

 ```python
 result = app.query(